Wildsong/docker-ArcGISWebAppBuilder/README.md

 ### App deployment

-App deployment is a whole chore that should be automated but probably beyond the scope of this project.
+App deployment should be automated but at this time, sadly I just use "copy" at this time.